ente-io/ente/README.md

 If you need help, please reach out to support@ente.io, and a human will get in touch with you.

+If you have feature requests, please create a [GitHub issue](./issues).

-On the other hand, if you wish to support us, please [star](https://github.com/ente-io/auth/stargazers) this project.
+If you wish to support us, please ⭐ [star](https://github.com/ente-io/auth/stargazers) this project.